Camila Batmanghelidjh: Kids Company

-Kids Company operated through a network of street level centres, alternative education centres, therapy houses and with over 40 schools in London and Bristol as well as a performing arts programme in Liverpool.
+Kids Company operated through a network of street-level centres, alternative education centres, and therapy houses, with over 40 schools in London and Bristol, as well as a performing arts programme in Liverpool.

-The charity pioneered collaborations between scientists and its children to arrive at a better understanding of how trauma negatively impacts brain development and health.
+The charity pioneered collaborations between scientists and its children to understand better how trauma negatively impacts brain development and health.
 The research was subsequently published in medical and scientific journals.

 Kids Company also undertook pioneering work with the arts.
 Batmanghelidjh curated exhibitions exploring child trauma at Tate Modern, the Saatchi Gallery and The Royal Academy.
 In 2012, the arts programme at Kids Company was honoured by the Royal Society for Public Health for 'innovative and outstanding contributions to the field of arts and health practice with children and young people.'

-Deborah Orr, in an interview with Batmanghelidgh, reported in 2012 that 15 independent evaluations of Kids Company had found that 96% of children assisted returned to education and employment and an it had an "impact on crime reduction" of 88%.
+Deborah Orr, in an interview with Batmanghelidgh, reported in 2012 that 15 independent evaluations of Kids Company had found that 96% of children assisted returned to education and employment and it had an "impact on crime reduction" of 88%.

 In 2013, Kids Company was the subject of a major LSE study which concluded: "Kids Company combines flexibility and staff commitment to enable absolute focus on the needs of vulnerable children; they offer to the child the knowledge that someone cares, loves and will not give up on them, irrespective of any challenging and unstable response that may come back from the child."
-The study also found staff productivity and wellbeing to be above 90 per cent.
-This report was commissioned by Kids Company who paid £40,000 for the glowing report.
+The study also found staff productivity and well-being to be above 90 per cent.
+It was later revealed that the study was commissioned by Kids Company, who paid £40,000 for the report.

-Later, it emerged that Batmanghelidjh had asked the Cabinet Office to bring in KPMG accountants to identify the number of abused, neglected and mentally ill children the State had legal responsibility for, but instead they were self-referring to the charity.
+Later, it emerged that Batmanghelidjh had asked the Cabinet Office to bring in KPMG accountants to identify the number of abused, neglected and mentally ill children the State had legal responsibility for, which was not being met, so that instead they were self-referring to the charity.
 The Cabinet Office was reluctant to participate in this fact-finding initiative and later called for Batmanghelidjh's resignation.
-The central challenge for the charity and its sustainability was the fact that abused children and young people were not only accessing the provision themselves but also referring friends who were being harmed.
+The central challenge for the charity and its sustainability was the fact that abused children and young people were not only accessing the provision themselves, but also referring friends who were being harmed.

-In 2014, Batmanghelidjh invited the Centre for Social Justice to review child protection failings in Britain and the outcome was a damning report called, Enough is Enough.
+In 2014, Batmanghelidjh invited the Centre for Social Justice to review child protection failings in Britain and the outcome was a damning report called Enough is Enough.

-After these findings, Batmanghelidjh sought a partnership between major child welfare agencies and mental health organisations, such as the Institute of Psychiatry, with a view to launching a campaign called See the Child: Change the System, which had funding to explore a new design for UK children's services.
+After these findings, Batmanghelidjh sought a partnership between major child welfare agencies and mental health organisations, such as the Institute of Psychiatry, intending to launch a campaign called "See the Child: Change the System", which had funding to explore a new design for UK children's services.